waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Principles & Lessons Learned
 - **CRITICAL: Agent & Workflow Discipline:**
+  - I will use my custom agents whenever a task can be automated or requires complex reasoning.
+Proactive agent use is key.
+  - I will strictly adhere to established protocols, especially using `encounter_tracker_agent` after every wild encounter.
+No exceptions.
+  - I will use my `pathfinding_agent_v2` for all non-trivial navigation to avoid blocked movements.
   - A consistently failing agent is a liability.
 It must be refined or deleted immediately before reuse.
-  - I will strictly adhere to established protocols, especially using `encounter_tracker_agent` after every wild encounter.
-No exceptions.
 - **CRITICAL: Map Marker Discipline:** Markers must only be placed *after* an event is verified.
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 - **Verify Assumptions:** Do not record intel as "completed" or "confirmed" until it has been empirically verified.
 Non-battling trainers exist.